-- Haas Social Impact Award offered through the generosity of your peers, assists students taking internships in the social sector.
+Haas Social Impact Fund offered through the generosity of your peers, assists students taking internships in the social sector.

-- The Gloria Appel Award for Outstanding Leadership in Entrepreneurship is presented upon nomination by the Haas School community to a second year MBA candidate of outstanding caliber who has made an extraordinary and lasting contribution to the entrepreneurship program at Haas.
+The Gloria Appel Award for Outstanding Leadership in Entrepreneurship is presented upon nomination by the Haas community to a second year MBA candidate who has made an extraordinary and lasting contribution to the entrepreneurship program at Haas.
 A $5,000 fellowship accompanies the award.

 The Center for Responsible Business (CRB) at Berkeley Haas connects students, businesses, and faculty to mobilize the positive potential of business to create a more equitable, inclusive, and sustainable society.
 Building on more than a decade of research, teaching, and engaging with business, we educate and provoke thoughtful debate.
 The Center encourages sustainability-minded research and its application in the marketplace of commerce and ideas.
 The CRB offers or promotes the following:

 The Fisher Center for Real Estate & Urban Economics educates students and real estate professionals and is to support and conduct research on real estate, urban economics, the California economy, land use, and public policy.
 The Fisher Center offers or coordinates the following: